IBM/model-evaluation-workbench/README.md

 - Use `weather_data_train1.csv` `../src/main/data/weather_data_train1.csv`, for training the second model.
 - Copy username, password, and url values and save it as a text file.
 These credentials are required in later steps.

-Now, Created two models and trained in one NLC service instance.
+Now, we have created and trained two models in one NLC service instance.